dgrisham/dgrisham.github.io/assignments/haskell/6-calculator_2/README.md

 Your program should also successfully run with [this simple test script](./test.sh).
-You can run this with `./test.sh` (if it doesn't run the first time, you first have to modify the permissions with `chmod +x test.sh`.
+You can run this with `./test.sh` (if it doesn't run the first time, you first have to modify the permissions with `chmod +x test.sh`).
-There are only 2 tests, and they both run strings of commands into your program and check that the output is as expected.
+There are only 2 tests, and they both run a sequence of commands into your program and check that the output is as expected.
 You can think of these as basic integration tests that ensure your program works as expected when multiple components are tested together (as opposed to the tests in `test/Spec.hs`, which are more like unit tests).
 Check out the file if you want to see what cases it's testing, because it's not as verbose as `stack test`.